 Finally, it is anticipated that the chapters on in-water and above-water radiometry provide comprehensive details on those measurement methods sharing large consensus inside the community and whose application is strongly encouraged.
 Conversely, brief summaries are only provided for those methods already well represented by the previous ones or for those methods that may exhibit difficult implementation in a variety of measurement conditions.

-Download File: Protocols for Satellite Ocean Color Data Validation: In situ Optical Radiometry – DRAFT for public comment.
+- Protocols for Satellite Ocean Color Data Validation: In situ Optical Radiometry

-Inherent Optical Properties Measurements and Protocols: Beam Transmission and Attenuation Coefficients is now available for a 60-day public comment and review period.
-This document serves as a comprehensive overview of beam attenuation concepts as well as measurement and analysis protocols for the state-of-the-art technologies that measure light attenuation in water.
+Inherent Optical Properties Measurements and Protocols: Beam Transmission and Attenuation Coefficients serves as a comprehensive overview of beam attenuation concepts as well as measurement and analysis protocols for the state-of-the-art technologies that measure light attenuation in water.
 This document represents an updated version of Chapter 2 found in Ocean Optics Protocols for Satellite Ocean Color Sensor Validation Revision 4, Volume IV (Mitchell et al. 2003) and aims to support the ocean colour community with a standard protocol for the collection and processing of in situ measurements of beam attenuation and transmission.